aprs434/aprs434.github.io/README.md

 - The second N digit indicates the number of repeats at the indicated coverage level.

-## Opportunities to Reduce Power Consumption
+## Reducing Power Consumption

 1. OLED displays have a limited life span and consume quite a bit of power.
 An OLED screen and its driver can be put to sleep when the tracker is idle.
 The same holds true for the LoRa radio module and the ESP32.
 This needs to be investigated.
 2. GPS modules are also power hogs.
 It may be conceivable to use the WLAN receiver aboard an ESP32 for localisation, whereby the three strongest WLAN SSIDs are transmitted to the i‑gate.

 ## Messaging Pager
 Up to now, APRS has been unduly considered to be predominantly a one-way localisation technology.
 This happened to the point that many mistakenly think the "P" in the acronym APRS stands for "position."
+Bob (SK), the of APRS, deeply resented this situation.
+In his view, APRS is foremost both a situational and tactical tool, which includes messaging.